Graalex/jmodule/README.md

 # jmodule
-Template for creating a new Ощщьдф module
+Template for creating a new Joomla module